Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

 Chakra is a Sanskrit word meaning “wheel” and has its roots in India.
-It basically refers to different energy centers and spiritual power inside the body.
-The human body has a total of 7 Chakras with each located in different parts of the body and having a corresponding color.
+It basically refers to different energy centres and spiritual power inside the body.
+The human body has a total of 7 Chakras with each located in different parts of the body and having a corresponding colour.

 Chakra meditation is an effective meditation for sleep practice to bring about total balance to the body and mind.
-You can utilize a light incense, or crystals matching the colors of the Chakra during the meditation practice.
+You can utilize light incense, or crystals matching the colours of the Chakra during the meditation practice.

 8. Movement Meditation

 The majority of meditation for sleep positions require you to sit still but not movement meditation.
 For example, walking meditation is a form of movement meditation and is associated closely with Tai Chi and Yoga.

 Movement meditation helps you expand your consciousness by simply being present during any type of movement be it a morning walk, or playing sports.
 You can combine movement meditation with mindful sitting meditation for the best results.

 9. Progressive Meditation